skiwithpete/alarmpi/configs/README.md

 ### default.conf description

 **[main]**
+* **low_brightness**
+  * Minimum value to set display brightness to when toggling between max and low brightness.
+Should be between 9 and 255.
 * **readaloud**
   * When set to 0 disables TTS.
 The contents of the enabled sections will still be printed to stdout and a beeping sound effect will play as the alarm.
   * Can also be toggled from the settings window.